-Recommended Preparation: COSA 50 Grading: letter grade or pass/no pass Formerly CBIS 436A.
-This class is an introduction to IT project management.
+Recommended Preparation: COSA 50 Grading: letter grade or pass/no pass

+Formerly CBIS 436A.
+This class is an introduction to Project Management.
 Popular project management software will be introduced.
-In addition, the class will focus on the methods and techniques for managing technology projects as well as preparing students for the CompTIA's IT Project+ certification.
+In addition, the class will focus on the methods and techniques for managing projects as well as preparing students for the CompTIA's IT Project+ certification.